GRANTS FOR FOREIGN AND ITALIAN CITIZENS LIVING ABROAD

 Scholarships are available to attend academic courses on the Italian territory only.

 The list of eligible foreign countries can be found on the website “Study in Italy”: https://studyinitaly.esteri.it/en/call-for-procedure.

 Grants for Master’s Degree courses are awarded for a period of study of 6 (six) or 9 (nine) months.

-Admission to the first year of a Master’s Degree course in Italy requires the completion of a Bachelor’s degree in the applicants’ country of origin; admission to the second year is granted to applicants who have given exams for a minimum of 15 university credits (CFU).
+Admission to the first year of a Master’s Degree course in Italy requires the completion of a Bachelor’s degree; admission to the second year is granted to applicants who can prove satisfactory academic progress with their first year exams.